-This section provides an introduction to OTA use cases, scripts and configuration settings for OTA implementation and server preparation, and an OTA test case.
-OTA is supported by NXP's LS1021-IoT, LS1012ARDB, LS1043ARDB, and LS1046ARDB platforms.
+NXP's LS1021-IoT, LS1012ARDB, LS1043ARDB, and LS1046ARDB platforms support OTA (Over-the-air) requirements.
+This section provides an introduction to OTA use cases, scripts, configuration settings for implementation and server preparation, and a test case.
 It also lists the OTA features supported by each hardware platform.

-OTA (On-the-air) refers to a method of updating U-Boot, kernel, file system, and even the full firmware to devices through the network.
+OTA refers to a method of updating U-Boot, kernel, file system, and even the full firmware to devices through the network.
 If the updated firmware does not work, the device can rollback the firmware to the latest version automatically.